 Think:Kids is a program in the Department of Psychiatry at the Massachusetts General Hospital (MGH) which has its roots in what was originally known as The Collaborative Problem Solving (CPS) Institute.
 The CPS Institute was established in 2002 under the auspices of the Department of Psychiatry at MGH and under the direction of Dr. Ross Greene and Dr. Stuart Ablon.
 The CPS Institute sought to disseminate the CPS approach to understanding and helping challenging children and adolescents that was described originally by Dr. Greene in his book, The Explosive Child, and subsequently further developed and described for clinical populations in the book Dr. Greene and Dr. Ablon co-authored entitled, Treating Explosive Kids: The Collaborative Problem Solving Approach.
 The CPS approach has since also been described in numerous co-authored journal articles and book chapters.
 In 2008, the CPS Institute was dissolved and the Department of Psychiatry at MGH created a new program, Think:Kids, with Dr. Ablon as its Director.
-At Think:Kids, we continue to develop the Collaborative Problem Solving approach to help families in our clinic and to teach clinicians, educators and facilities around the world.
+At Think:Kids, we continue to develop the Collaborative Problem Solving® approach to help families and to teach educators, clinicians, and programs around the world.

 Think:Kids teaches a revolutionary, evidence-based approach called Collaborative Problem Solving® (CPS) for helping children with behavioral challenges.
 Through training, support and clinical services, we promote the understanding that challenging kids lack the skill, not the will, to behave well – specifically skills related to problem solving, flexibility and frustration tolerance.
 Unlike traditional models of discipline, the CPS approach avoids the use of power, control and motivational procedures and instead focuses on building helping relationships and teaching at-risk kids the skills they need to succeed.